afnandamra/city_explorer_api/README.md

 ## Overview
-This project is my start point towards back-end developing, an app that provide you with the Geograpgh & Wether & Yelp & Movie DB & Hiking for any Location that you insert..
+This project is my start point towards back-end developing, an app that provide you with the Geograpgh & Wether & Yelp & Movie DB & Parks for any Location that you insert..

 ## Getting Started
 insert this link: